Strategic Planning Assistance

 Application materials for DHPSNY's Planning & Assessment Services are accepted year-round and reviewed three times a year.
-The fall 2018 application review deadline is Friday, November 16th, 2018.
+The Spring 2019 application review deadline is Friday, March 15th, 2019.
 DHPSNY's application forms are powered by Submittable.
 The online platform allows you to save your work and return if you are unable to complete in one sitting, as well as upload a variety of supporting materials directly within the form.
 Click here to complete the application form.

 Applications are reviewed by an advisory committee of library, archives, and conservation professionals.

 Click here to learn more about DHPSNY's application review process.